 Deciding to file a claim against your employer or other large corporation can be intimidating.
 It may feel overwhelming.
 Our team of dedicated employment attorneys in Nashville understand the daunting feeling that can come along with involvement in a legal dispute.
 That’s why we are passionate about helping people understand their rights in the workplace as an employee.

-At The Employment & Consumer Law Group, our firm is committed to standing up for the “little guy” men and women in the workplace who have not been paid all the money they are legally owed; suffered from illegal discrimination or harassment at work; been mistreated for refusing to take part in their employer’s illegal practices, or taken advantage of by companies engaging in unethical business practices.
+At The Employment & Consumer Law Group, our firm is committed to standing up for the “little guy” men and women in the workplace who have not been paid all the money they are legally owed, otherwise known as wage theft; suffered from illegal discrimination or harassment at work; been mistreated for refusing to take part in their employer’s illegal practices, or taken advantage of by companies engaging in unethical business practices.

 If you have questions about your rights as an employee, we are here to help.